-When it comes to running a good quality Aquatics program, one thing is clear – consistency is important for success!
-There are many parts of the program that will benefit from this consistency – there are just a few discussed in this article.
+When it comes to running good quality aquatics swimming programs, one thing is clear – consistency is important for success!
+There are many parts of programs that will benefit from this consistency – there are just a few discussed in this article.

 Clients form an attachment or bond with the staff that they come into contact with each lesson.
 Not only do they feel comfortable with their ‘regular’ staff member but they feel a comfort and familiarity in seeing that person each week.
 Many parents surveyed at swim centres cited a change of staff as one of the reasons for their unhappiness at swimming lessons.